rpii/wdio-commands/README.md

 # @rpii/wdio-commands
 ##NOTICE
 This is a work in progress.
-Dont have a way to test it remotely other than publish.
-Sorry for any problems...These are tough times.
-With 2.0 code is working and types are resolving.
-Some async issue still occurs with waitUntilTextBecomes, but if your test runs less than 90 seconds its ok.
-Still looking at that.
+Working to get it compatibile with webdriverio 6.
+If you are using webdriverio version 5the previous version is just fine.

 ## Usage
 Typescript package which provides aggregated webdriver.io commands to perform complex actions